'I was the only living witness': Teen who saw dad's murder confronts 'Golden State Killer'

 "DeAngelo was able to live a normal life with his family for all those years while my family and I could not be with my dad," she said.
 "I am so thankful that he will at least spend the rest of his miserable life in prison."

+DeAngelo, who was a police officer from 1973 to 1979, committed 13 murders as well as multiple rapes and burglaries in the 1970s and '80s.

-DeAngelo, a 74-year-old father and grandfather, was arrested in 2018.
+Now a 74-year-old father and grandfather, DeAngelo was arrested in 2018.
 In June he pleaded guilty to 13 counts of first-degree murder as part of a plea deal, which also required him to admit to multiple uncharged acts, including rapes.

 The death penalty was taken off the table in exchange for the guilty pleas.